biotope/biotope-boilerplate/README.md

 1. Run `npm install -g yarn` to install yarn dependency manager 1a.
 (On windows) You can also get the installer from <https://yarnpkg.com/en/docs/install>.

-### 3. Gulp

-**Gulp** is a task automator running on Node.js.
-It will do a lot of hard work for us preparing the source code for productive use.
-Amongst others Gulp combines files, shrinks them, tests code for faults etc.

-1. Run `yarn global add gulp-cli` to install Gulp's command line interface globally.
-This will put the gulp command in your system path, allowing it to be run from any directory.
-2. Test the installation of Gulp by running `gulp --version` from your command line.

 ## Starting